Westbrook scores 45; Thunder beat Jazz to avoid elimination

 Utah opened the second half on an 8-1 run to go up 64-42, and Crowder's 3-pointer made it 71-46 with 8:34 left in the third quarter.

-Westbrook hit back-to-back 3-pointers, then made a layup with 5:07 left in the third quarter to cut Utah's lead to 73-60.
+Westbrook made back-to-back 3-pointers, then after a 3-point play by George, Westbrook made a jumper and a layup to cut Utah's lead to 73-60 and bring energy back into the arena.

 Gobert picked up his fifth foul with 3:46 left in the third quarter.
 Westbrook's 3-pointer tied the game at 78 heading into the fourth quarter.
-Westbrook scored 20 points in the third quarter.
+He scored 20 points in the third.

 TIP-INS